← Back to the Academy Logout from Alpaca Access

 • Total intake: 2-3% of body weight in dry matter daily

-• Fiber requirement: 20% minimum fiber content (85-90% forage-based diet)
+• Fibre requirement: 20% minimum fibre content (85-90% forage-based diet)

 • Protein needs: 10-12% crude protein (adults), 12-14% (growing animals)

-• Example: 100kg alpaca needs 2-3kg hay/pasture per day
+• Example: a 100kg alpaca needs 2-3kg hay/pasture per day

-• Feeding frequency: Split supplementary feed into 2+ meals daily
+• Feeding frequency: split supplementary feed into 2+ meals daily

-• Space requirement: Minimum 4ft trough space per animal
+• Space requirement: minimum 4ft trough space per animal

-Morning (7-8am): Health check, fresh water, hay provision, vitamin supplement
+Morning (7-8am): health check, fresh water, hay provision, vitamin supplement

-Midday: Water check, pasture rotation if needed
+Midday: water check, pasture rotation if needed

-Evening (5-6pm): Second feed if supplementing, final health check
+Evening (5-6pm): second feed if supplementing, final health check

-🌾 Hay Quality
+Hay Quality

 UK Hay Requirements

-• Stem length: More than 2 inches for proper forestomach function
+• Stem length: more than 2 inches for proper forestomach function

-• Feeding method: Use hay racks, NEVER nets (entanglement risk)
+• Feeding method: use hay racks, never nets (entanglement risk)

-• Quality control: Remove wet/moldy hay immediately
+• Quality control: remove wet or mouldy hay immediately

-• Consumption: Approximately one 100-lb bale per adult per month
+• Consumption: approximately one 100-lb bale per adult per month

-• Replacement: Replace hay annually as nutrients decline
+• Replacement: replace hay annually as nutrients decline

-💊 Supplements
+Supplements

 UK-Specific Supplementation